DeadDove13/PortalFix/README.md

 ## Use Case

 This script is designed for situations where Intune management might overlook certain dependencies required by applications like the Microsoft Store and the Company Portal.
 Specifically, it installs the **Microsoft.UI.Xaml.2.7** package, a UI component essential for these applications to run.
-If this package is missing, the Microsoft Store or Company Portal may not run at all, causing disruptions in accessing or updating applications.
+If this package is missing, the Microsoft Store or Company Portal may not run.

 Running this script ensures that the **Microsoft.UI.Xaml.2.7** package is installed, preventing such issues and maintaining a smooth user experience on Intune-managed devices.